Introduction

 As you marked, the console is printing the previous value.
 Now let's understand why this happens.

 As I explained, react depends on state and props for re-render.
 In real applications, different activities might be updating 10 different states at the same time.
 Now if react will recreate and compare DOM 10 times it will slow down the application.
 To solve this issue react update state asynchronously.
 So when 10 different states are updated react will create a bunch of 10 changes and update DOM only once.
 Here 10 state changes are for example.
 These 10 changes might not happen at the same time but might happen at fractionally different times.
-The point is that react.js will change state in a bunch to reduce the number of re-render.
+The point is that react.js will change state in a bunch to reduce the number of re-renders.

 3. If the statement is not allowed in the render method

-When I started working in react.js it was very weird for me that if statement is not allowed in render method.
+When I started working in react.js it was very weird for me that if statement is not allowed in the render method.
 In normal programming, we use it a lot.
 For example following code will not work.

 export default function App() {